neondatabase/website/content/docs/introduction/billing.md

 Each Neon account has a billing page, where you can:

-- View your current billing totals
+- View your current billing total for the month-to-date, including a cost breakdown by [billing metric](#neon-billing-metrics).
-- Start a paid subscription
 - Update your payment details
-- Download current and previous invoices
+- Download your latest invoices

 To access your billing page: